intel-iot-roadshow/roadshow-docs/docs/connectivity/ethernet_over_usb/linux/details-share_internet.md

 ---
 layout: default
-title: Getting Started
----

-## Share your computer's WiFi connection (optional)
+title: Share your computer's WiFi connection

-Turn on Internet Sharing to cut down on Wi-Fi traffic in a crowded room.
-Sharing your computer's internet connection also means that you can log into networks that have HTML password pages and then share the connection with the Intel® Edison.
-Internet sharing is an optional step but is highly recommended if you are at a hackathon.

 ---

 1. (These steps coming soon!
 Please do a pull request with screenshots/commands if you can.)